khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

   <figure-img alt="Screenshot of Figma user interface sidebar cropped to the appearance section" label="'Apply variable mode' button in the frame appearance section" src="/img/design-tokens-figma-frame-appearance-mode-select.png"></figure-img>
 </div>

-You can set a mode at any level, but we recommend the page level or parent frame level.
-Elements with the **Auto** mode inherit the mode from their parent, allowing styles to cascade.
-In GitLab the mode applies to the entire user interface.
+You should set the mode at the page or parent frame level.
+Elements with the **Auto** mode inherit the mode from their parent, which allows styles to cascade.
+In the GitLab product, the mode applies to the entire user interface.

 If you design outside the design system, use color styles from **📙&nbsp;Component library**.
 For example, use `purple-400`.
 These colors remain static across modes, so document any special behaviors during [handoff](https://docs.gitlab.com/ee/development/contributing/design.html#handoff).